Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt--JXPsTlJIiI,1076.5421333333334,1078.9779.md

 ### Transcript

-> working from home will sam or ever be useful yes
+> working from home will sam or ever be useful yes how do you have your coffee and slash or